fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"Like this one..."_ looked Jiminy. _"I have some issues only with the mask.
 I don't think this would be good: this kind of mask sound too villainy for me...
 No offense, Quin."_ said Jiminy

 _"Apology accepted."_ said The Harlequin, that normally uses the Domino Mask. _"We can include a half-mask option if you like.
-Also, we can go for a Zorro mask that can cover discreetly your ear tips."_ she said, turning the page and showing the half-mask and some extra accessories.
+Also, we can go for a Zorro mask that can cover discreetly your ear tips.
+Otherwise, looks like a really really cool style.
+A little cheeky, but not too much sensual.
+It shows nicely yourself and put some mystery, like a Victorian vigilante, elegant and mysterious.
+You are not exactly well-built, but also not too much chubby anymore, and the clothes will make you look just a little slender, which will make you look so princely handsome."_ she said, turning the page and showing the half-mask and some extra accessories.

-_"For you to use on daily basis, as you need to do some maintenance on the helicopters and so, Andrew thought on this faux leather apron.
-This is_ very _steampunk, even more with the cricket shaped pilot goggles that are a third option for your eyes.
-The clothes are all on the best fabrics, silk and satin shirts and good leather high-kneeled boots, like those used by riders."_ said The Harlequin
+_"For you to use on daily basis, as you need to do some maintenance on the helicopters and so, Andrew thought on this faux leather apron look, without the tails, using the Zorro Mask and Top Hat.
+This look'll  be_ very _steampunk, even more with the cricket shaped pilot goggles that are a third option for your eyes.
+The clothes will be all on the best fabrics, silk and satin shirts and good leather high-kneeled boots, like those used by riders, and with space for some new Kevlar like Vernetech ballistic protections."_ said The Harlequin

 Jiminy smiled

 _"I like this one: is not too much afar from what I'm used to, but is cool."_ said Jiminy

 _"Alright: I think we can do this until you need to get back ORSL 1 after the common exercises.
-Andrew will also ready some more formal costumes, with black pants and tails and rusty yellow waistcoat."_ said The Harlequin, closing the binder _"And I think that someone that saved Christmas needs the best."_
+Andrew will also ready some more formal costumes, with black pants and tails and rusty yellow waistcoat, and some variations for warm weathers, with cooler fabrics, and for cold weathers."_ said The Harlequin, closing the binder _"And I think that someone that saved Christmas needs the best."_

 _"How you know..."_